 While Google Assistant mostly concentrate on managing core Google services and doing simple tasks like calling someone or sending a text or checking the weather, Bixby can also do a bit complicated tricks like posting a specific picture from gallery to certain social media platform with the voice commands, or even capture photos under specified situations and more.

 Recently, the Honor View 10 was announced and Huawei has claimed that the Kirin 970 AI-powered chipset will optimize the device and learn from usage habits.
 Though I’m particularly interested in trying the Honor V10 out, really haven’t been able to test it yet, but my colleague has already posted on his opinion and you can check his Honor V10 review.

 So, in 2018, AI will again be a hot topic, and as usual, other OEMs will also follow the same trend as Huawei and Apple and incorporates the NPU in their chipsets.
-Already, Samsung has announced their next flagship chipset, Exynos 9 series – 9810 which has deep learning capabilities.
+Already, Samsung has announced its next flagship chipset, Exynos 9 series – 9810 which has deep learning capabilities.
 It’s not yet confirmed whether MediaTek and Qualcomm are following up with this feature, but in order to be in the competition, the other brands which use the chipsets from Qualcomm and MediaTek may force the chipset makers to include the NPU.

 We can hope that these chipsets will have the ability to stay active in the background, powering the AI to sense everything, from notifications to phone’s state, observing users’ activities to suggest the social media to-do list maybe?
 Or what about the idea of pulling up data from the emails, social media and contacts to cross match and save all your friends’ details in contacts book?